 - 22.1.
 The HO to provide a suitable position for the camera, the position should offer a clear and uninterrupted view of the game play from behind the baseline.
 The position must be clearly identified and not be close to any public access to ensure no interference with the camera or any audio.
 A power supply is required to the camera location - 22.2.
+The HO to provide, one volunteer, for all sessions to oversee the streaming graphics - 22.3.
 The HO to provide (where possible) a person, or people, to provide commentary for the semi-finals and finals.
 This person/s should ideally have prior commentary experience and be knowledgeable about badminton at an international level and about the players involved in the matches.